Simone Biles makes history again with floor routine, wins 6th US title

 As she won her sixth U.S. women's gymnastics title Sunday, Simone Biles hit yet another historic milestone — this time, during her floor routine.

-Biles, 22, performed a stunning triple-twisting double-flip during the final night of the women's gymnastics championship in Kansas City, Mo.
+Biles, 22, performed a stunning triple-twisting double-flip during the final night of the Women's Gymnastics Championship in Kansas City, Mo.

 SIMONE BILES MAKES HISTORY WITH BALANCE BEAM DISMOUNT AT US WOMEN'S GYMNASTICS CHAMPIONSHIP